There are a number of support pathways that can help you before, during and after raising a concern or making a complaint.

 Complaints and Conflict Resolution Advisor

-The University has a specialist staff member who can provide students information, pathways and support for raising concerns, giving feedback and making complaints.
-They can support you to make choices about what pathway is right for you.
-They will work with you to understand the impact and ensure you have access to the right supports.
-If you would like to make an appointment you can email them at email@example.com.
+The University has a specialist staff member who can provide students with information, pathways and support for raising concerns, giving feedback and making complaints.
+They can support you to make choices about what pathway is right for you and provide assistance if you require the services of a translator.
+They will work with you to understand the process and ensure you have access to the right support.

 You can expect to: